 Third, Inboxes should be something trusted.
 If thoughts are dumped into an app, they can be forgotten (as in removed from the brain), as the app will remember them for you later on.
 By incorporating this way of thinking into daily life, it gets easier to let go thoughts, without worrying that it might be forgotten later on.
 If the brain is not busy trying not to forget, it will be able to have new ideas and work more efficient on other things.
 This is a mindset coming from the book Getting Things Done.

 In daily life, every time you have an idea, capture it to the task management suite.
 If you read an interesting article, clip it to your productivity system for later reference.
 If you talk about something with a colleague, make reminders for things that come up during the conversation.
-Making notes is important as thoughts are usually volatile and quickly forgotten.
+Making notes is vital as thoughts are usually volatile and quickly forgotten.

 This does not only include project ideas and thoughts, but also any deadlines which come up in your head, the usual sudden thought of “Oh right, I need to do X next week” – make it a habit to enter these things into the app directly – even if there might be already entered, a duplicate won’t hurt and can be removed in the next review.

 The inbox of a task management suite might get up to dozens or more tasks every day.
-During the capturing phase, it is not the goal to actually structure and organize thoughts.
+During the capturing phase, it is not the goal to structure and organize thoughts.
 The point is, not losing thoughts.
-If you need to think about whether or not something is worth capturing, just capture it.
+If you need to think about whether or not something is worth capturing, capture it.
 Everything else will be tidied up later.

 How to capture